HYF-Class19/home/.github/ISSUE_TEMPLATE/check-in.md

 ---
 name: check-in
 about: A template for individual module issues
-title: 'Your Name: module name, number of weeks in this module'
+title: "Your Name: module name, number of weeks in this module"
 labels: check-in
 ---